Dog-Friendly Beechworth: Visiting Beechworth with a Dog

 Adjacent to the historic town of Beechworth is the Beechworth Historic Park.
 The park includes many of the old mining sites from around Beechworth, set in beautiful bushland, and dogs are allowed in the park on a leash.

-Along the way, stop at the main sights, including the magnificent Powder Magazine building.
-Used to hold gunpowder for mining operations and now listed by the National Trust, it’s free to enter the grounds, with no prohibition on your dog joining you.
+Currently, it’s only possible to drive as far as the Powder Magazine building.
+This magnificent construction was used to hold gunpowder for mining operations and now listed by the National Trust, it’s free to enter the grounds, with no prohibition on your dog joining you.

 Powder Magazine Beechworth